about bonnie abaunza

 Her campaigns have moved the needle on critical issues including genocide awareness with the Hotel Rwanda campaign, conflict diamonds with Blood Diamond, abuses by the food industry with Food, Inc., campus sexual assault with The Hunting Ground, online sex trafficking with I Am Jane Doe, animal rescue with Harry and Snowman, the plight of refugees with Cries From Syria and girls’ education with The Breadwinner.
 Bonnie designed and executed the social impact campaigns for the feature film The Promise by Oscar winner Terry George, and the documentary Intent to Destroy, both about the Armenian genocide.
 She ran the impact campaign for The Heart of Nuba, about a doctor in the Nuba Mountains of Sudan (the campaign raised more than $1,000,000 for the Mother of Mercy Hospital in Sudan).

-Bonnie has consulted on campaigns for studios as well as Netflix, Apple, HBO, STARZ, Discovery Plus, on films that include The Trial of the Chicago 7, Crip Camp, My Octopus Teacher, A Love Song for Latasha, On the Record, Boys State, Francesco, The Great Hack, Lord of War, Roma, Period: End of Sentence, The Two Popes, When They See Us, The Edge of Democracy, Knock Down the House, and more.
+Bonnie has consulted on campaigns for studios as well as Netflix, Apple, HBO, STARZ, Discovery Plus, on films that include The Trial of the Chicago 7, Crip Camp, My Octopus Teacher, A Love Song for Latasha, On the Record, Boys State, Francesco, American Factory, The Great Hack, Lord of War, Roma, Period: End of Sentence, The Two Popes, When They See Us, The Edge of Democracy, Knock Down the House, and more.
 More than half of the films Bonnie has worked on in her more than 20 years in social impact have been nominated for numerous awards including Oscar, Golden Globe and Emmy Awards.
 She is consulting on the recently launched STARZ “Take the Lead” campaign on diversity and inclusion and running impact for the feature film, Four Good Days, starring Glenn Close and Mila Kunis.